greghesp/assistant-relay/readMe.md

 It also supports the Google Home Broadcast command so you can send audio notifications to your Google Home devices, without interrupting music.

+## New in V3.1.4
+- Merged [Pull Request](https://github.com/greghesp/assistant-relay/pull/149) to fix play button not working remotely

 ## New in V3.1.3
 **Note: Please run `npm i` after updating**
 - Fixed another bug that stopped `/assistant` from working